Ling Bob J I And N School

 Intention

 At Ling Bob School, we believe that all pupils should be able to confidently communicate their knowledge, ideas and emotions through their writing.
 We want pupils to acquire a wide vocabulary, a solid understanding of grammar and be able to spell new words by effectively applying the spelling patterns and rules they learn throughout their time in primary school.
 We want our children to write clearly, accurately and coherently, across the curriculum, adapting their language and style for a range of purposes and audiences.
 We believe that all pupils should be encouraged to take pride in the presentation of their writing, in part by developing a good, joined handwriting style.
+We take time to ensure the basic transcription elements of writing are embedded by the time the children leave year 1.
 We acknowledge that all good writers refine and edit their writing over time so we want children to develop independence in being able to identify their own areas for improvement, editing their work effectively during and after the writing process.
 The curriculum is adapted appropriately for those children with SEND so that skills and knowledge are developed alongside children’s confidence.

 In Practice

-At Ling Bob School, writing is taught through a quality range of texts which are selected based on children’s interests, relevance to the writing genre being taught, ambitious vocabulary and age appropriateness.
-These texts are linked to other curricular areas wherever possible so that learnt vocabulary is reinforced and to give children a context for their writing.
+At Ling Bob School, writing is taught through a wide range of inspiring texts which are selected based on children’s interests, relevance to the writing genre being taught and ambitious vocabulary.
+These texts chosen for their relevance to the children's development as readers and writers.
+They will sometimes be linked to topics where this is felt it will enhance learning.
+There is a focus on vocabulary to enhance children's language skills and to give them a context for their writing.

 Pupils are taught age related expectations as set out in the National Curriculum.
-Lessons are carefully sequenced so that knowledge and skills are revisited, introduced and practised within cohorts and across school to embed learning and build pupils’ confidence and stamina for writing.
-Well thought out planning ensures clear progression through the skills.
+Lessons are carefully sequenced so that relevant grammar and punctuation skills are taught progressively, they are then practised and applied within different forms of writing.
+This approach embeds the children's skills and builds pupils’ confidence and stamina for writing.

-Visits and workshops enhance our writing curriculum by giving pupils first-hand experiences and a real purpose for writing.
+The texts we use and the vocabulary we teach give the children a voice for their writing.
 Film and imagery are also used to deepen children’s understanding, facilitate debate and spark imagination.

 Speaking and Listening